Yphanikumar5/integrations/monitor-template.md

 ```

 ## Dimensions

 The following dimensions may occur on metrics emitted by this monitor.
 Some dimensions may be specific to certain metrics; other dimensions can be configured.
 You can add extra dimensions to most metrics.
-The Common configuration options page [here](https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html) also describes how to configure for these extra dimensions.
+The Common Configuration options page [here](https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html) also describes how to configure for these extra dimensions.

 | Name | Description |
 | ---  | ---         |